tvdk-sudoku/Year11Notes/content/notes/AEECO - Unemployment.md

 ### NAIRU
 - Non-accelerating inflation rate of unemployment
 - Is the lowest unemployment rate that can be sustained without causing wages growth and inflation to rise
-- There will be spare capacity in an econoomy when aggregate demand for goods and services is less than the economy's capacity to produce them
+- There will be spare capacity in an economy when aggregate demand for goods and services is less than the economy's capacity to produce them
-- Indicator of this spare capacity is the differencce between the NAIRU and the unemployment rate - aka unemployment rate gap
+- Indicator of this spare capacity is the difference between the NAIRU and the unemployment rate - aka unemployment rate gap
 - If the unemployment rate is higher than the NAIRU, the economy would not be at full employment and there would be downward pressure on inflation
-- If the unemployment rate is lower than the NAIRU, the economy is opperating above its full capacity, andd there is upward pressure on inflation
+- If the unemployment rate is lower than the NAIRU, the economy is operating above its full capacity, and there is upward pressure on inflation

 ### Implications of Full Employment
 - Economy is nearing or at full capacity